LangeSymposium/2022-October-Symposium/README.md

 For more information contact [Jeanette Papp](mailto:jcpapp@ucla.edu?subject=Lange_Symposium)

 ### Future Events
-The [2024 Lange Symposium on Computational Statistics](https://langesymposium.github.io/Lange-Symposium/) will be held at UCLA in early 2024.
+The [2025 Lange Symposium on Computational Statistics](https://langesymposium.github.io/Lange-Symposium/) will be held at UCLA on Junuary 27, 2025.

 ### Past Events